• Skip to main content

 Make the dressing

-In a medium bowl, combine the rice vinegar, soy sauce, sweetener, sesame oil, salt and red pepper flakes.
+In a small bowl, combine the rice vinegar, soy sauce, sweetener, sesame oil, salt and red pepper flakes.
 Whisk to combine.

 Taste the dressing and adjust flavor depending on your taste.